What are dental sealants?

 Sealants are slim, plastic coverings painted on the rear teeth’s chewing surfaces.

-Importance of dental sealants?
+What is the importance of dental sealants?

 Prevention of tooth decay is the most crucial reason for obtaining sealants.
 When Fluoride is present in toothpaste and water for drinking, this shield the teeth’s smooth surfaces; however, rear teeth require more defense.
 Sealants cover the back teeth’s chewing surfaces and shut out food and germs.